breadsystems/lei/docs/md/docs.md

   ,,,)
 ```

 Given these definitions, the `docs/var->map` calls above generate a top-level section for each of the two patterns.
 Each option and each example gets its own subsection automatically.
-If no options and/or examples are given, those sections are simply omitted.
+If no options and/or examples are given, those subsections are simply omitted.

 ### Doc components